h2non/bootstrap-sass-src/README.md

 ## Contributing

-Please submit all pull requests against *-wip branches.
+Please submit all pull requests against *sass-wip branches.
 If your pull request contains JavaScript patches or features, you must include relevant unit tests.
 All HTML and CSS should conform to the [Code Guide](http://github.com/mdo/code-guide), maintained by [Mark Otto](http://github.com/mdo).